ajb601/TaskPlan/UserResearch.md

 Team Action (if any): We will endevor to add a travel time check to the app

 # Observation 2
-Observation Statement:
-Supporting Data:
-Team Action (if any):
+Observation Statement: Majority of responses answered 6 or above that they would prefer a reminder heavy app
+Supporting Data: 28 of 37 responses were 6 or higher, including 15 of 28 of said responses being 8 or above Team Action (if any): Reminders will be given more frequntly then traditional scheduling and reminder apps to ensure task completion

 # Observation 3
 Observation Statement: An Overwhelming amount of people would benefit from showing travel time with a scheduled notification.